AErck/Minecraft/community-guidelines.md

 ### 2. Do not add, remove, or otherwise modify any other player builds unless you have permission.

 In short, if you did not build it, do not touch it!
-Some complex builds represent a significant time commitment to a player.

 However, we do encourage collaborative builds - be sure to communicate.

 ### 3. Communication should be conducted through Discord

-Discord server membership is offered by invitation only, reach out to a memeber of the community for an invitation.
+Discord server membership is offered by invitation only.
+Reach out to a member of the community for an invitation.

 #### These guidelines are subject to change at any time by the moderators of SmartBirds.us with or without notification.